G20 committed to cooperation on taxation - sources

-BADEN-BADEN, GERMANY (Reuters) - Finance leaders of the world's top economies have expressed their support for continuing international cooperation on taxation during G20 talks, two sources said on Friday.
+BADEN-BADEN, GERMANY, March 17 (Reuters) - Finance leaders of the world's top economies have expressed their support for continuing international cooperation on taxation during G20 talks, two sources said on Friday.

 Speaking on the sidelines of a meeting of finance ministers and central bank governors in the German town of Baden-Baden, a senior official said: "The good news and the main message is that there is a continuing, broad interest for international cooperation on taxation."